Complementing Your Resume With a Cover Letter

 You may also decide to search sites such as Google, Indeed.com, SimplyHired.com, Idealist.org, or other sites where you can find information about just any type of internship you are looking for.
-You may also check with your college to see if they offer Careershift, which provides every position on every job board that exist online.
+You may also check with your college to see if they offer Careershift, which provides every position on every job board that exists online.
 Be sure to use the Advanced Search Options on these sites to ensure that you are getting a filtered, and more targeted list of internships.
-You may include specific key words, a particular industry or job function, a location plus other criteria that will help to keep the listings to exactly what you are looking for.
+You may include specific keywords, a particular industry or job function, a location plus other criteria that will help to keep the listings to exactly what you are looking for.

 You may also sign up for sites or an employer’s email or newsletter to receive information when new listings come available.
 This may seem like a lot of work but once you get the hang of it you will find yourself saving time by being more organized.
 I often recommend that students use a spreadsheet where they can list all of the internships they are interested and the deadlines to apply.
 Once they begin applying, they will want to keep track of those positions they have applied for.
 Some sites let you save these sites right on their website which also makes it a whole lot easier to stay organized and follow up.

 If you have several areas of interest you will want to have several resume and cover letters prepared.
 You will always want to have a section of your cover letter that speaks directly to the employer.
 You want them to understand that you know what they are about and you want to list exactly what knowledge and skills you have to offer the company.